eprbell/rp2/README.dev.md

 ### Design Guidelines
 RP2 code adheres to these principles:
-* immutability: classes are read-only.
-All class fields are private (prepended with double-underscore).
+* immutability: all data structures are read-only.
+  * class fields are private (prepended with double-underscore).
 Fields that need public access have a read-only property.
 Write-properties are never used;
+  * @dataclass classes have `frozen=True`
 * runtime checks: parameters of public functions are type-checked at runtime:
   * `Configuration.type_check_*()` for primitive types;
   * `<class>.type_check()` for classes;